tatpongkatanyukul/Collaborative/Unit301.md

 To make appropriate comparisons, we should calculate 95% confidence intervals on these performance estimates.
 This can be done a number of ways; ***the easiest is to bootstrap the calculation.***

+# Unit 3.04 Workshop: Predictive Models

+Let's practice all models checked in this workshop with real-world data.
+It contains patients admitted to intensive care units at the Beth Israel Deaconness Medical Center in Boston, MA.
+All patients in the cohort stayed for at least 48 hours, and the goal of the prediction task is to predict in-hospital mortality.

+The data is originally provided as a time series of observations for a number of variables, but to simplify the analysis, we've done some preprocessing to get a single row for each patient.
+The following cell will check if the data is available here.
+If it's not, it will download it to the subfolder data in the same folder as this notebook.

+# Unit 3.05 Workshop: Fairness and Bias

+In late 2019, a group of researchers found widespread bias in a broadly deployed algorithm for predicting the medical complexity of patients, with the algorithm assigning lower risk scores to Black patients with a similar level of need as white patients.
+At the centre of this problem was the developers seemingly innocuous use of healthcare spending as a proxy for medical care needs - despite intentionally excluding race as a factor in the algorithm, the researchers failed to account for the systemic factors which lead Black patients to receive lower cost care.

+This case is prototypical of the risks facing machine learning in healthcare.
+While these technologies have the potential to bring about revolutions in care cost and quality, they also have the potential to exacerbate inequities by improving care to a lesser degree for, or even directly harming, marginalized groups.